-There are four El Nido island hopping tours to choose from: Tour A, Tour B, Tour C and Tour D.
+There are four El Nido island hopping tours to choose from: Tour A, Tour B, Tour C, and Tour D.

-EL Nido Island Hopping tours
+The Best El Nido Island Hopping Tour

 Each tour follows the same itinerary which makes it a lot easier when deciding which El Nido island hopping tour to choose from.

 The tours start at 09:00, but expect to wait a while before you eventually leave the harbor.
 Things work at a slower pace in El Nido – otherwise known as Philippines time!